michelle-gilbert/Acolyte-Coordinator/README.md

 I learned the internal tools and language of PCO to create reports to help the Confirmation Leaders know which students and/or families either need assistance using the software or encouragement to get on the schedule to fulfill the program requirements.

 Included in this repository
-- sample ad hoc report that I created
+- original report from PCO which lead to more questions than answers
--
+- sample ad hoc report that I created to provide more details on the confirmand's use of PCO